A Survey of Confidence Estimation and Calibration in Large Language Models: Appendix

 \subsection{Summary}

 \paragraph{Confidence estimation} Logit-based methods stand out as the most straightforward to implement and interpret.
-However, they have issues with overconfidence and contain implicit biases~\cite{pearce2021understanding}.
 Reducing computational cost and improving the sampling efficiency pose challenges to ensemble-based and Bayesian methods.
 Density-based estimation can be used to identify which data points are associated with different types of uncertainties.
-However, it requires assumptions of data distribution~\cite{baan2023uncertainty} and can also be computationally when dealing with large datasets~\cite{sun2022daux}.
+However, it requires assumptions of data distribution~\cite{baan2023uncertainty} and can also be computationally intensive when dealing with large datasets~\cite{sun2022daux}.
 Confidence learning can acquire task-relevant confidence; however, it requires modifying the neural network and performing specific training.

-\paragraph{Model calibration} Post-hoc methods are generally model-independent and can calibrate probabilities without impacting the model's performance~\cite{Guo2017OnCO}. \citet{desai2020calibration} empirically found that temperature scaling effectively reduces calibration error in-domain, whereas label smoothing is more beneficial in out-of-domain settings.
-Using different loss functions to penalize overconfidence involves tuning hyperparameters to balance accuracy and calibration~\cite{kim2023bag}. \citet{kim2023bag} found that augmentation can enhance both classification accuracy and calibration performance.
+\paragraph{Model calibration} Post-hoc methods are generally model-independent and can calibrate probabilities without impacting the model's performance~\cite{Guo2017OnCO}. \citet{desai2020calibration} empirically found that temperature scaling effectively reduces calibration error in-domain, whereas label smoothing is more beneficial in out-of-domain settings. \citet{kim2023bag} found that augmentation can enhance both classification accuracy and calibration performance.
 However, ensemble methods may sometimes degrade model calibration if individual members produce similar predictions due to overfitting.
-It has been found that various calibration methods are effective for extractive question-answering tasks based on discriminative LMs~\cite{zhang2021knowing,si2022re}.
-The upper part of the Table~\ref{tab:genlms} represents significant work in the calibration of discriminative LMs.
+Table~\ref{tab:genlms1} represents significant work in calibrating discriminative LMs.
 We have comprehensively listed the models, tasks, and calibration methods they employed.